joeguy57/personalWasteSort/README.md

 # WasteSortApp
 AUCSC 320 Winter 2020 An App for Learning and Beyond for a Waste Sort Game

-Developers : Jared Matson, Joseph Menenez, Harshil Vyas
+Developers : Jared Matson, Joseph Menezes, Harshil Vyas

 This project was created to tackle the problem of waste contamination within Augustana.
 Augustana campus has had a waste contamination problem for quite some time now and it is our goal to try and educate students and faculty